 Solar panel manufacturers offer a power production warranty, which guarantees that their panels will retain a certain percentage of their production capacity over the first 25 years.
 Most power production warranty will guarantee that, after 25 years, a solar panel will operate at around 80 percent of its original output.
 For this metric, a higher percentage guarantee is preferable to a lower percentage.

-The production warranty should also offer a guarantee that your panels only lose a certain percent of their production capability each year – typically no more than 0.7 percent.
+The production warranty should also offer a guarantee that your panels only lose a certain percentage of their production capability each year – typically no more than 0.7 percent.
 In this case, you should look for a warranty that guarantees a relatively low rate of decline (in percentage terms).

 Solar installer workmanship and roof warranties